 They agreed to go their own separate ways but shared the same Admiralty Drive office and Ms Dong retained the business name.

-The 10 sales agents still with Matrix were offered a choice as to whether they wish to join Ms Dong’s real estate business or that of Ms Du.
+The 10 sales agents still with Matrix were offered a choice as to whether they wished to join Ms Dong’s real estate business or that of Ms Du.

-Calculating that each of the salespeople would have earned annual commission of $100k, he ased to be compensated for the early termination of his deal at the rate of $10k per agent over the remaining 1.75 years, totalling $175k.
+Calculating that each of the salespeople would have earned annual commission of $100k, he asked to be compensated for the early termination at the rate of $10k per agent over the remaining 1.75 years, totalling $175k.

 Teis’s deal had also committed the Matrix directors to include him as a 50/50 conjunction agent on at least 6 sales in the Paradise Waters locality which – he contended – would have yielded for a typical $3m residence at average commission of 2.5%, $75k per sale.
-His half share of agency income from the five conjunctions that hadn’t been delivered because of the shutdown was, on his figures, $188k.
+His half share of agency income from the five conjunctions that hadn’t been delivered was on his figures, $188k.

-Although he offered to accept significantly less than the total requested of $362k in commissions of which he had been deprived, resolution could not be achieved as a result of which Teis sued Matrix, Du and Dong.
+Although he offered to accept significantly less than the total $362k demanded, resolution could not be achieved.
+Teis then sued Matrix, Du and Dong.

 The clash came before Judge Michael Kent in June in the Southport District Court where the former sales manager argued that the agreement contained an implied obligation that the company would remain in business for at least three years.